companieshouse/docker-weblogic/README.md

 ## ch-serverjre
 This build extends the ch-oraclelinux image to install the Oracle Java Server JRE 8.

 The JRE needs to be downloaded separately from Oracle, as it is a licensed product, and can be obtained from https://www.oracle.com/java/technologies/javase-server-jre8-downloads.html.
 Select the Linux 64bit version with a name that follows the pattern `server-jre-8uNNN-linux-x64.tar.gz`, where NNN is the minor version.
 The latest version at the time of writing is `server-jre-8u271-linux-x64.tar.gz`

-Place the downloaded JRE inside the `ch-oraclelinux` directory before building.
+Place the downloaded JRE inside the `ch-serverjre` directory before building.

+Additional certificates can be imported into the Java trust store, during the build, by placing root or intermediate certificate pem files in the `certs` directory.

 To build the image, from the root of the repo run: